davidproksch/rhug-mi-q4/demos/README.md

 The producer will create a series of messages counting up to 1000.
 The message emitted can be modified by changing the camel-context.xml configuration file in src/main/resources/spring..

 The consumer will log the message to where the logger is configured to write log messages.
 See <http://camel.apache.org/log.html> for further information on log configuration.

+## Demo 01 - Simple Producer and Consumer using Apache Camel.
+This demo is the same as Demo 00, with the difference of running in two different JVMs.